bnriiitb/DRLND_Continues-Control/p2_continuous-control/README.md

 ### Introduction

-In this project this project I have used the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment to train an agent.
+In this project I have used the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment to train an agent.

 ![Trained Agent][image1]